• Recipes

 Directions:

-3. In a large skillet pan over medium high combine and brown: 1 lb ground beef, ½ tsp garlic powder, ½ tsp paprika, ½ tsp sea salt, ¼ tsp celery seed, and ¼ tsp black pepper.
+3. In a large skillet pan over medium-high combine and brown: 1 lb ground beef, ½ teaspoon garlic powder, ½ teaspoon paprika, ½ teaspoon sea salt, ¼ teaspoon celery seed, and ¼ teaspoon black pepper.
 Stir and cook until browned (do not drain beef).

 5. Carefully spoon or dump all ingredients from the skillet into the casserole dish.
 Spread around casserole dish evenly.